 Much of the information, especially on household and personal income, is collected in the ECHP for the calendar year preceding the interview.
 Therefore it is desirable to collect the information as soon after the end of the reference year as possible.
-There are also some substantive advantages in making the fieldwork duration short, though operationally it may be necessary or even desirable to prolong this duration.
+There are also some substantive advantages in making the field work duration short, though operationally it may be necessary or even desirable to prolong this duration.
 However, data collection in most cases began 4-8 months after the end of the reference year, and in a number of countries extended to the very end of the following year.
 This applies to all waves in so far as countries try to retain their successive waves to be exactly one year apart.
-The duration of fieldwork has also varied, though mostly it is in the range 3-6 months.
-A number of practical reasons have contributed to the delay in starting fieldwork following the reference year.
+The duration of field work has also varied, though mostly it is in the range 3-6 months.
+A number of practical reasons have contributed to the delay in starting field work following the reference year.
 In most countries there are competing requirements from other surveys and regular operations.
 The second main reason has been the difficulty in completing budgetary and organisational arrangements for stating fieldwork each year.

-Data collection in Ireland

-Wave 1 Wave2
+Wave 1 Wave2 Wave3 Wave4

-Field work June-December June-December
+Field work June-December June-December June-December June-December

-1994 1995
+1777 1775 1770 1777